ysc12451/starter-hugo-academic/content/courses/_index.md

 ![hw3_1](hw3_1.jpg)

-A causal DAG representing a data generating process (t=0,1) under sequential exchangeability.
-Note that all variables influencing treatment (i.e. with arrows directly into treatment) and associated with future outcomes are measured.
+A causal DAG representing a time series data generating process (t=0,1) under sequential exchangeability.
+Note that all variables influencing treatment (i.e. with arrows directly into treatment) and associated with future outcomes are measured. [(Li et al., 2021)](#1)

 ## 3.3 Identification